 Heads up: Some coconut flours call for extra water compared to others.
-So, if your batter looks like a lump, add ½ tablespoon of water at a time until you get it right.
+So, if your batter looks like a lump, mix in ½ tablespoon of water at a time until you get it right.

 A bit hesitant to make your own homemade crepes?

-Are you always telling yourself these words, “Healthy crepes are way too complicated to make + I don’t have any fancy equipment.”
+Are you always telling yourself, “Healthy crepes are way too complicated to make + I don’t have any fancy equipment.”

-Well, let me reassure you that I don’t possess any fancy kitchen tools either.
+Well, I don’t possess any fancy kitchen tools either.

 Paleo Crepes: that’s how you devour them!